Patrick Widdess writes poetry, prose, and arts and travel features. He is based in Norwich, UK.

 Warsaw to Prague on Poland's Low Cost Bus Service

 The bus arrived on time on a snowy evening at the stop near central Warsaw.
-The stop was clearly signposted and the company has an office at the station with English speaking staff to sell tickets and answer any queries.
+The stop was clearly signposted and the company has an office at the station with English-speaking staff to sell tickets and answer any queries.
 I’d already booked my ticket via the user-friendly website.
 The service was packed.
-The seats were quite close together but clean and comfy with seat belts, a reading light, and power socket for each passenger.
-I found a seat towards the back, but felt a little squashed between the window and the passenger next to me.
+The seats were quite close together but clean and comfy with seat belts, a reading light, and a power socket for each passenger.
+I found a seat towards the back but felt a little squashed between the window and the passenger next to me.

 Digital technology means there is a wide range of entertainment available to pass the time including movies, music, and video games.
 I found myself subjected to a series of videos of operations that my neighbour (a trainee army surgeon by the looks of things) was viewing on his laptop.
 If I looked out of the window to my right the view was pitch black, allowing for a perfect reflection of the gory images on the screen to my left.

 You would think it was common sense to use headphones whilst playing games or watching movies but for the first few hours of the journey assorted movie and computer game soundtracks rang out around the coach.

 My own onboard entertainment was more limited than I had anticipated.
 The wi-fi only worked when the bus was stationary and the reading light didn’t work.
 Fortunately, I had my iPhone with a power supply to keep it running.

 Read More from WanderWisdom